 In the midst of a fairly busy schedule, I embarked on a year-long quest to know God.
 It didn’t start as a year-long quest.
 It started as a one-time reading of the the Gospels in my brand new J.B.
 Phillips New Testament, underlining and highlighting with a red colored pencil as I progressed.
 After an initial read, I decided to read them again – Matthew, Mark, Luke, and John – marking the pages with a different color.
 I was amazed to discover how much I didn’t observe in the first go-around.
 So I read them again.
 I soon realized that my eyes were drawn to passages that were already highlighted.
 So I bought a new bible of a different translation and repeated the process, highlighting new discoveries about Jesus (and thus about God).

-Seven translations and a year later I felt I was ready to adequately venture into other parts of the New Testament as well as the Old Testament.
+Seven translations and a year later I felt I was ready to adequately venture into other parts of the New Testament as well as the Old Testament, the Hebrew Scriptures.
 As I look back 45 years, I have to believe that year was one of the most transformative experiences of my faith journey.
 It’s what likely saved me from the tenets of Moralistic Therapeutic Deism.
 It set me up to know Jesus (not just about Jesus).
 It set me up to give decent Young Life talks.
 It set me up to be a better husband and father.
 It set me up to learn to read Scripture exegetically.
 IT SET ME UP FOR LIFE!

 I am amazed how few people have actually read straight through the Gospels even one time, which is why I give everyone I mentor the exact same assignment – read through the Gospels.
 When done, I usually have them repeat the process.
 Invariably, I get the same response – it was a transformative experience (a common ‘practical theology’ theme, you’ll notice).
 If you happen to be one that has never done a read-through of the Gospels, then you know what I would suggest.
 I sincerely hope you would heed the suggestion.
 My heart aches when I realize how few Christians spend time in the Gospels, and thus with Jesus.
 How else will we ever know Him?